 - Measures to protect against the loss of customer information due to potential environmental hazards.

-At least once during each calendar year, FNB will conduct a training session at a staff meeting during which matters affecting the safeguarding of customer information will be discussed.
-Such meetings will include discussions of the following:
+At least once during each calendar year, FNBA will conduct training in which matters affecting the safeguarding of customer information will be discussed.
+Such discussions will include the following:

 - The proper use of customer information;

 - Procedures for maintaining security of customer information;

 - The importance of confidentiality and the protection of sensitive customer information and;

 - Any incidents, or circumstances where security has been breached and where violations of the security of customer information have or may have been violated.